dan-leo/masters/thesis/v8/thesis.md

 ### Power Saving Mechanisms

-The NB-IoT protocol allows for power save mode (PSM), and the SARA-N2 series modules also support a Deep Sleep mode where the module is running at very low current, ~3 $uA$.
+The NB-IoT protocol allows for power save mode (PSM), and the SARA-N2 series modules also support a Deep Sleep mode where the module is running at very low current, ~3 $[Math Processing Error]uA$.
 The module automatically enters various states depending on the device activity.
 Here below are listed the common activities and the various states it will be in after registration.